VaporFi Atom Review

 Performance –Draw, Flavor and Vapor Production

-The VaporFi Atom performs pretty well, overall.
+The VaporFi Atom dry herb vape pen performs pretty well, overall.
 The first thing you’ll notice is that the draw is a little different from many other devices.
 The fact that the oven is at the bottom of the device means that your vapor is pulled up through the body of the device before reaching you.
-This gives the Atom a slightly tighter draw than some other devices (like V2’s Pro Series), but on the whole it’s still pleasant enough to use.
-Sometimes dry herb devices irritate my nose on higher settings, but the extra space for the vapor to cool on the Atom makes it much more tolerable.
+This gives the VaporFi Atom a slightly tighter draw than some other dry herb vaporizers (like V2 Pro Series vaporizer), but on the whole it’s still pleasant enough to use.
+Sometimes dry herb vaporizers irritate my nose on higher settings, but the extra space for the vapor to cool on the Atom makes it much more tolerable.

-Although vapor production isn’t much of a concern on dry herb devices, there is enough visible vapor so you know you’re vaping.
+Although vapor production isn’t much of a concern on dry leaf vape pens, there is enough visible vapor so you know you’re vaping.
 This is especially true on the higher settings.
 Finally, the flavor from the Atom is always excellent: you taste your herb without any plastic-y overtones or the sort of muted, synthetic taste they sometimes impart.

 Performance – Settings and Efficiency